KimMatt/RLbook2020-exercises/Ch_2_NBandits/exercises.md

 Epsilon of 0 looks as if it will have the smallest value while epsilon 0.01 looks like it will have the greatest.
 Although 0.01 starts off worse than 0.1, once it eventually discovers the optimal policy through its slow exploration, it begins to exploit it more than 0.1 would resulting in a greater cumulative reward.

+It seems that 0.01 will have the greatest cumulative reward.

 ## Exercise 2.2
 *Give pseudocode for a complete algorithm for the n-armed bandit problem.
 Use greedy action selection and incremental computation of